hetzneronline/community-content/contributing.md

 3. Once the Community Manager has no more feedback and the tutorial looks good, the Community Manager will add the `ready` label to your pull request.
 4. Someone will then do a final check for spelling or formatting mistakes and publish the tutorial.

-If your tutorial is accepted, you will receive an email from a Hetzner Online Community Manager.
+If your tutorial is accepted, you will receive an email from a Hetzner Community Manager.
 Please respond to this email and provide your Hetzner Account number, so the reward can be added as a credit to your account.

 ----------------------------------